jameszah/ESPxWebFlMgr/esp32_sd_file_manager/README.md

 2. Downloading files from subfolder gives the name "subfolder_file.txt" rather than creating a subfolder on your computer
 3. When you download zip, the zip will contain the subfolders with proper filenames
 4. Download is about 3.5 Mbps for regular files, and less for zips depending on the other cpu reqirements on your esp32
-5. Zero size files cannot be downloaded individually, but can within a zip (i think ?)
+5. Zero size files cannot be downloaded within a zip so are ignored
 6. See here for adding file manager to your own project https://github.com/jameszah/ESP32-CAM-Video-Recorder-junior

-You just need to add the include, and the two calls as below:
+You just need to add the include, declaration and the two calls as below:

 ```
 #include "ESPxWebFlMgr.h"